kyrazyme/glarita.github.io/essays/The-Start-of-a-New-Arc.md

 ---
 layout: essay
 type: essay
-title: The Start of a new Arc
+title: The Start of a New Arc
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-03
 labels: